ankitakhatri/245-Project4/README.md

 ## Part 2: Compare the performance of your Hashtable and Java's Hashtable.

 The goal is for you to produce charts like those in [this website](https://github.com/fredrikwidlund/hash-table-benchmark 'Benchmark').
 Insert all the data from the provided files for String and Integer and look up all the keys.
-For String insertion and lookup, use [10millioncombos.txt](../master/10-million-combos.txt "10millioncombos") of 10,000,000 passwords (look for yours!) from [this website](https://xato.net/today-i-am-releasing-ten-million-passwords-b6278bbe7495).
+For String insertion and lookup, use 10millioncombos.txt (You can get this file from Canvas) of 10,000,000 passwords (look for yours!) from [this website](https://xato.net/today-i-am-releasing-ten-million-passwords-b6278bbe7495).
 Each row of this file contains a username and a password.
 Use the username as key and the password as value.
 For Integer insertion and lookup, generate a random number between `Integer.MAX_VALUE` and `Integer.MIN_VALUE` use it as key and value.

 Here is the code to measure the time it takes for one look-up.